Israel's Netanyahu clinches coalition deals

 Netanyahu will turn his attention again to the Palestinian issue and Iran's nuclear drive in his talks with Obama, with whom he has had a testy relationship.
 But U.S. officials have said Obama is not coming with any peace plan and expectations of any swift movement on the Israeli-Palestinian track are low.

-"We have kept the government in our hands," Netanyahu told party members, noting that his Likud-Beitenu list would retain control of the defense and foreign portfolios in the incoming cabinet.
+"We have kept the government in our hands," Netanyahu told party members, noting that his Likud-Beitenu list would retain control of the defence and foreign portfolios in the incoming cabinet.

 But he seemed to voice disappointment that domestic issues had diverted attention in Israel from what he sees as his new government's biggest challenge - preventing arch-enemy Iran from developing nuclear weapons.